dh-webservice/dh_emailmanager/README.md

 # dh_emailmanager
-Ionize CMS module for the storage and management of e-mail-adresses
+Ionize CMS module for the storage and management of e-mail-adresses.

-# Abilities
+# Capabilities
-- Save email, name, and language of the user submitting a contact form
+- Save email addresses, name, and language of the user submitting a contact form
 - Add, edit and delete data in the backend section of the module
 - Export the gathered data to a CSV (Excel) File